Milifboto/Milifboto/README.md

 <img src="https://raw.githubusercontent.com/Milifboto/Milifboto/main/assets/skills.png" alt="My Skills" />

-🚀 I’ve just finished my Final Project at Henry, a Single Page Application for a company called Bookbuster.
-This project was a collaborative effort involving a team of 8 developers, and it represents a month's worth of dedication and hard work.

 🔭 I’m currently working on new projects that continue to push the boundaries of my skills and knowledge.

 👨‍🏫 As a junior developer, here's what I bring to the table: